 California's County Jails

-- Counties operate a large and diverse number of jail facilities.
+- California has a large number of diverse—and aging—county jail facilities.

 - After an extended period of decline, the jail population is now growing.